-Safe travels in the time of COVID-19Virtual care · Aug 20, 2021
+Safe travels in the time of COVID-19Personal · Nov 23, 2021

 Before you travel

-Most importantly, make sure that you are well enough to travel.
-Travellers with existing health conditions or chronic illness should practice vigilance and consider consulting their health professional prior to departure.
-Have a safety plan in place that includes a concrete set of steps you would take if you or your loved ones are exposed to COVID-19 or get sick while you are away from home.
+Lastly, ensure your immunizations are up-to-date and have a safety plan in place that includes travel insurance and a concrete set of steps you would take if you or your loved ones are exposed to COVID-19 or get sick while you are away from home.

 Whether you are travelling by air, land or waterway, please follow the guidelines issued by your local health authorities and cabin crew.
 These guidelines are likely available on their website or even on your ticket confirmation.

-Safe travels, everyone!
+Safe travels, and happy holidays everyone!